 In most cases, it all comes down to improving working capital and/or cash flow.
 After all, with more cash on hand, keeping your business running smoothly — and consistently growing — becomes that much easier.

 To this end, more and more B2B companies have been turning to invoice factoring services.
 In fact, the factoring service market has grown steadily over the last few years — and is projected to explode over the next decade.

 Here’s a quick explainer of how invoice factoring works, courtesy of Excel Capital Management:

 Perhaps the main reason invoice factoring has become so common is because it’s a way of receiving a substantial loan amount that isn’t based on debt.
-Rather, the process of invoice factoring involves selling outstanding Accounts Receivable to a factoring company, who in turn pays your company immediately.
+Rather, the process of invoice factoring involves selling outstanding Accounts Receivable (from open net terms programs with your customers) to a factoring company, who in turn pays your company immediately.

 (Think of it like a cash advance in the B2C world.)

 To be sure, invoice factoring can be a valuable financing option in certain scenarios for certain B2B companies.